bmukesh23/Splice/README.md

 ## 💭 How Can It Be Improved?

-- **Comment and Share Features**: Enhance user engagement by enabling them to comment on posts and share them, just like on Instagram.
+- **Comment and Share Features**: Enhance user engagement by enabling them to comment on posts and share them.

 - **Mutual Following**: Foster connections between users by implementing mutual following capabilities.